 CABG is very effective in selected patients with angina.
+CABG is superior to PCI in patients with diabetes and in patients with multivessel disease amenable to grafting.
 The ideal candidate has severe angina pectoris and localized disease, or diabetes mellitus.
 About 85% of patients have complete or dramatic symptom relief.
 Exercise stress testing shows positive correlation between graft patency and improved exercise tolerance, but exercise tolerance sometimes remains improved despite graft closure.

-CABG improves survival for patients with left main disease, those with 3-vessel disease and poor LV function, and some patients with 2-vessel disease.
+CABG improves survival for patients with left main disease, those with 3-vessel disease and poor left ventricular function, and some patients with 2-vessel disease.
 However, for patients with mild or moderate angina (CCS class 1 or 2) or 3-vessel disease and good ventricular function, CABG appears to only marginally improve survival.
+PCI is increasingly being used for unprotected left main stenosis (ie, no left anterior descending or circumflex graft present), with outcomes at one year that are similar to CABG.
+Several studies show better long term outcomes following CABG than with PCI for patients with diabetes and proximal left anterior descending disease.
 For patients with 1-vessel disease, outcomes with drug therapy, PCI, and CABG are similar; exceptions are left main disease and proximal left anterior descending disease, for which revascularization appears advantageous.

 Angina pectoris occurs when cardiac workload exceeds the ability of coronary arteries to supply an adequate amount of oxygenated blood.